awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

    + **Maximum size** – Specify the maximum number of nodes that the managed node group can scale out to\.
    + **Desired size** – Specify the current number of nodes that the managed node group should maintain at launch\.
 **Note**
-Amazon EKS does not automatically scale your node group in or out\.
+Amazon EKS doesn't automatically scale your node group in or out\.
 However, you can configure the Kubernetes [Cluster Autoscaler](cluster-autoscaler.md) to do this for you\.
    + For **Maximum unavailable**, select one of the following options and specify a **Value**:
      + **Number** – Select and specify the number of nodes in your nodegroup that can be updated in parallel\.
 These nodes will be unavailable during update\.
      + **Percentage** – Select and specify the percentage of nodes in your nodegroup that can be updated in parallel\.
 These nodes will be unavailable during update\.
 This is useful if you have a large number of nodes in your node group\.